Foundation Course in Linguistics

-Fortnightly classes: ML/MLL candidates attend classes in even weeks throughout MT and HT, and for weeks 1-4 in TT (10 classes in total).
+Fortnightly classes: MLL candidates attend classes in even weeks throughout MT and HT, and for weeks 1-4 in TT (10 classes in total).

-Click to view sample timetables for ML/MLL.
-These show scheduled times for compulsory lectures, and the number of additional teaching hours (n.b. with sample times/days – actual times/days need to be fixed with individual tutors at the co-ordination meeting in 0th week of Michaelmas Term).
+Click to view the timetable for MLL.
+These show scheduled times for compulsory lectures.
+Additional teaching hours for classes and tutorials will be fixed with individual tutors at the co-ordination meeting on Thursday afternoon of 0th week of Michaelmas Term.

 The three papers are assessed via a 3-hour unseen written exam each at the end of Trinity Term in the first year.
 Click here to see recent Examiners’ reports (under ‘Undergraduate, Examinations, Exam reports’; you will need your SSO username and password to access them).

 The Examination Regulations relating to the Prelims part of this course are available here.
 If there is a conflict between information in these pages and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns please contact the Director of Undergraduate Studies (DUS) in Linguistics: email@example.com.

 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
 They include information on: marking scales, marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length work.

 Examination regulations and conventions can be found here.
 These are updated yearly, usually after the beginning of each academic year.
 It is therefore advisable to check for the current set at the beginning of Hilary Term.